martinpihrt/OSPy/api/docs/Mobile_API_v1.md

 This is intended for current operating imagery such as the latest radar frame, not for video or unbounded history.
 The Android client decodes it locally and continues rendering the remaining metrics when the optional image is absent or invalid.

-Current official read-only adapters expose native operating data for Air Temperature and Humidity Monitor, Astro Sunrise and Sunset, CHMI, Current Loop Tanks Monitor, Real Time and NTP, Shelly Cloud Integration, System Information, Tank Monitor, UPS Monitor, Water Consumption Counter, Weather-based Water Level and Wind Speed Monitor.
+Current official read-only adapters expose native operating data for Air Temperature and Humidity Monitor, Astro Sunrise and Sunset, CHMI, Current Loop Tanks Monitor, E-mail Notifications SSL, Home Assistant MQTT, LCD Display, Monthly Water Level, OSPy Package Backup, Real Time and NTP, Shelly Cloud Integration, System Debug Information, System Information, System Update, Tank Monitor, Thermostat, UPS Monitor, Usage Statistics, Water Consumption Counter, Weather-based Water Level and Wind Speed Monitor.
 Existing web pages and plug-in settings remain independent; an adapter failure affects only that plug-in card.

 The official read-only adapters provide the following data without exposing configuration or arbitrary plug-in functions: